News|Newsletter

 March 29, 2022

-Last Friday, after many months of increasing legal uncertainty with regard to the legality of international transfers of personal data from the European Union to the US, the President of the European Commission, Ursula von der Leyen announced an ‘agreement in principle’ with the U.S on revived transatlantic data flows deal.
-This announcement will therefore have been welcomed as a beacon of hope for companies struggling with privacy compliance in a connected world, it may be that we are not out of the woods just yet.
+Last Friday, after many months of increasing legal uncertainty with regard to the legality of international transfers of personal data from the European Union to the US, the President of the European Commission, Ursula von der Leyen announced an ‘agreement in principle’ with the U.S. on a revived transatlantic data flows deal.
+While this announcement will be welcomed …, it may be that we are not out of the woods just yet.

 We have a new terminology to remember: the Transatlantic Data Protection Framework.
 The trade principles of the Privacy Shield, with which U.S. companies commit to comply through certification to the Department of Commerce, are maintained.
 The new framework focuses squarely on surveillance-related protections.

 However, the U.S. government is committed “to ensure that signals surveillance activities are necessary and proportionate”.
 Indeed, necessity and proportionality are at the heart of the discussions, this is a topic much criticised by the CJEU, it is a non-negligible obstacle.
-A new set of rules and binding safeguards to limit access to data by U.S. intelligence authorities to what is necessary and proportionate to protect national security, U.S. intelligence agencies will adopt procedures to ensure effective oversight of new privacy and civil liberties standards.
+A new set of rules and binding safeguards will limit access …, and U.S. intelligence agencies will adopt procedures… to ensure effective oversight of new privacy and civil liberties standards.

 Important points for the future